 The Company manages its capital structure based on the funds available to the Company for operations.
-The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
+The Company's board of directors (the "Board") does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The Company defines capital that it manages as shareholders' equity.
 The Company has historically relied on a combination of income from operations, the equity markets and debt financing to fund its activities.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.